punk0x29a/teknote/README.md

 Both can be used interchangeably.

 One does not need to end function scope if it's the last function in file.
-Similarly - if there are many such functions at a very end of expression one does not need to end them at all.
+Similarly - if there are many such opened functions at a very end of expression one does not need to end them at all.

 #### Functions: